csebooks/ds-algorithms/content.en/algorithm-design-techniques/_index.md

 lists passed to the right-half recursive call.
 We have already seen that P is easily split in the middle.
 Once the dividing line is known, we step through Q sequentially, placing each element in Ql or Qr, as appropriate.
 It is easy to see that Ql and Qr will be automatically sorted by y

 coordinate.
 When the recursive calls return, we scan through the Q list and discard all the points whose x coordinates are not within the strip.
 Then Q contains only points in the strip, and these points are guaranteed to be sorted by their y coordinates.

-页码，26/83Structures, Algorithm Analysis: CHAPTER 10: ALGORITHM DESIGN TECH...

-2006-1-27mk:@MSITStore:K:Data.Structures.and.Algorithm.Analysis.in.C.chm::/...

 This strategy ensures that the entire algorithm is O (n log n), because only O (n) extra work is performed.

-10.2.3.
+## 10.2.3.
 The Selection Problem

 The selection problem requires us to find the kth smallest element in a list S of n elements.
 Of